eikek/county/README.md

 would return `3`.

+In general, `county(path)` retrieves a node from the tree, creating it if it does not exist yet.

 The `County` object allows to retrieve a list of children that names the next nodes in the tree.
 For leaf nodes, the list is empty.

 ## Counter Sets

-Using a glob style path, a composite counter can be created that consists of other counters in the tree.
+Specifying more than one path is possible and yields in a composite counter, that will operate on the given set of nodes.
+The same can be achieved by using path patterns with wildcards `*` or `?`.
 For example:

     county("a.*.1").increment()
+    county("a.b.1", "a.c.1").increment()

 would increment the counters `a.b.1` and `a.c.1`.
 You can use `*` to match any character multiple times or `?` to match exactly one character.
-If the path pattern does not match any nodes, an empty counter is returned that cannot be modified.
+If the path pattern does not match any node, an empty counter is returned that cannot be modified.

 ## Filtering Keys